Interview with Shelley Taylor, Creator of The RefAid Mobile App That Helps Millions of Refugees in Europe.

 Taylor Explains on our call:

-“But it was when I saw the little baby on the beach island, I just got gut-punched, I thought, I just got to do something, and I was reading the articles about how everyone had their phones and I thought you know here I am, I had this great technology that makes it possible to make apps like in an hour, you know, so why don’t I make an app that allows the refugees to see the services that are nearest to them, provided by the service providers.”
+“But it was when I saw the little baby lifeless on the beach, I just got gut-punched, I thought, I just got to do something, and I was reading the articles about how everyone had their phones and I thought, here I am, I had this great technology that makes it possible to make apps like in an hour, you know, so why don’t I make an app that allows the refugees to see the services that are nearest to them, provided by the service providers?”

 It’s 2019, and most systems in humanitarian organizations are not digitized and information remains physical, on a piece of paper, located in someone’s desk drawer.